KONFeature/KONFeature.github.io/src/content/articles/frak/polygon-account-abstraction.md

 ---
-title: "Frak’s Vanguard: Pioneering the Account Abstraction Revolution in the Polygon Ecosystem"
+title: "Frak's Vanguard: Pioneering the Account Abstraction Revolution in the Polygon Ecosystem"
 date: 2023-12-13T12:00:00Z
 draft: false
 subtitle: "Embracing the Future of Blockchain: Frak Leads with Account Abstraction, Redefining User Empowerment and Decentralization on Polygon."